DannyPerez29/reproducibleRes-testing/README.md

 Useful commands from this episode:

-    -tar xvzf decompress the data
+    -tar xvzf decompress the data -C flag to select output directory.
+Also adding the names of the files extract only those files.
-    -du -sh shows the quantification of the space used
+    -du -sh shows the quantification of the space used -glue
+    -read_fwf and parameters on this function
+    -saving the data on tsv format